dvidelabs/flatcc/README.md

 project with the traditional monster example, here in a C version.

-For now assume a Unix like system although that is not a general requirement - see also [#building].
+For now assume a Unix like system although that is not a general requirement - see also [Building](#building).
 You will need git, cmake, bash, a C compiler, and either the ninja build system, or make.

     git clone https://github.com/dvidelabs/flatcc.git
     cd flatcc